terra-money/docs/docs/dev/spec-market.md

 ### Terra Pool Delta δ

-- `k.GetTerraPoolDelta(ctx) sdk.Dec`
+- type: `sdk.Dec`
-- `k.SetTerraPoolDelta(ctx, delta sdk.Dec)`

-An `sdk.Dec` that represents the difference between size of current Terra pool and its original base size, valued in µSDR.
+Represents the difference between size of current Terra pool and its original base size, valued in µSDR.

 ## Message Types

 ### MsgSwap

+A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for new denomination `AskDenom`, for both Terra<>Terra and Terra<>Luna swaps.

 ```go
 // MsgSwap contains a swap request